Passive aggression is one of the four modes of communication, comprising:

 Passive Aggressive: Ahm, that’s OK, I’ll find something else for breakfast.

-Typical passive aggressive behavior: doesn’t say anything directly to her face but even the scores behind her back.
+Typical passive-aggressive behavior: doesn’t say anything directly to her face, but evens the scores behind her back.

 When Christie will ask about her yogurt Eva might reply that “she had to have something for her cereals”.
 How could Christie be angry?

 Passive Aggressive Over Time

 Lucia hates waking up in the morning, and her mother has to call her over and over again.